galaxyproject/SARS-CoV-2/deploy/README.md

-# Install tools and workflows on a Galaxy instance
+# Deploying the tools and workflows on a Galaxy instance